walaj/VariantBam/README.md

   -L, --linked-exclue-region           Same as -l, but for mate-linked region where satisfying this rule EXCLUDES this read.
   -r, --rules                          Script for the rules.
 If specified multiple times, will be applied in same order as -g -k, --proc-regions-file              Samtools-style region string (e.g. 1:1,000,000-2,000,000) or BED file of regions to proess reads from
+  -P, --region-pad                     Apply a padding to each region supplied to variantBam with the -l, -L, -g or -G flags
 ```

 Full list of available rules